LajosPolya/tech-articles/give-the-garbage-collector-a-break/give-the-goblin-a-break.md

 ```

 To prevent re-initializing a counter on each request.
 A counter for each possible `PayloadState` should be created and cached in an `EnumMap`.
-An `EnumMap` is an implementation of `Map` specifically used for `Enum` keys.
+An `EnumMap` is an implementation of `Map` specifically used for `enum` keys.
 Since every possible key is known, values are stored in an array, making insertion and retrieval faster than the traditional `HashMap`.

 [Full example here:](https://github.com/LajosPolya/Micrometer-Performance/blob/main/src/main/java/com/github/lajospolya/meterRegistry/CachedEnumMapTaggedCounter.java)
 ```java